 SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

 Marie and Irene Curie.
 Portrait of Marie Curie (1867-1934) & her eldest daughter Irene Curie (1897-1956, known as Joliot-Curie after her marriage in 1926).
 These two French scientists are the only mother-daughter pair of Nobel Prize winners.
-Marie shared the 1903 Nobel Physics Prize for her work on radioactivity.
+Marie shared the 1903 Prize for physics for her work on radioactivity.
 She won the 1911 Nobel Chemistry Prize for her discovery of the radioactive elements polonium & radium.
 Irene won the 1935 Nobel Chemistry Prize for creating an "artificial" radioactive isotope of phosphorus.
-Both mother and daughter died of leukaemia, a form of cancer, probably because of exposure to radiation.
+Both mother and daughter died of leukaemia, a form of cancer, probably because of their exposure to radiation.
+Photographed in about 1920.

 Model release not available.
 Property release not required.